dennismoha/docker-images-containers-notes/docker-push-to-production/readme.md

 ### Managing & Updating the container/image on aws
+    - incase you made changes to your code you can push the changes as following:

 1) Rebuild the image with your changes
 2) push it to docker hub